lukeshinn/pyhaat-bulk-metrics/README.md

 From the repo root

-`python3 main.py 8/20/2023 5/20/2024 m -r`

-- This will read from the seed_data.py class attribute and run analysis once a month between the date ranges provided.
-The results will be output to -rmetrics.csv
+`python3 get_historical_pyhaat_data.py ~/repos/pyhaat-bulk-metrics/hudl_repos 04/01/2024 06/01/2024 -r m`

 - You will see in the -rmetrics.csv generated that feedproduces, profiles, and organizations have low REST coverage numbers (0/5.1/0)
 - You will also see a pivot-rmetrics.csv this is experimental and doesn't seem to format correctly.
 There is a run_date row that is always blank which makes graphing an issue.

 ### TODOS and Bugs

-- Critical: master vs main on some repos
+- :bug: Critical: master vs main on some repos
-- Critical: Validation for frequency arg.
+- :bug: Critical: Validation for frequency arg.
 Right now it will break if you enter anything besides d/m/y
-- Critical: If you dont clear out hudl_repos/competitive/etc on a new run it will
-- Add args params several places instead of hard coding business units/dates/etc
-- add support for ELITE repos or another business unit besides competitive
 - Make terminal stdout formatting more readable